 Penalties associated with not paying your fines:

-- fines are not payable until the total amount is $30 or more
+- fines are not payable until the total amount is more than $29

-- fines of $30 or more, will suspend borrowing.
+- fines of more than $29, will suspend borrowing.
 Provided you have not reached your renewal limit, items on loan can be renewed with the fine added for days overdue, but you may have to contact staff to do it for you.

-- fines of $50 or more may prevent you from receiving your exam results, re-enrolment and graduation for UTS students.
+- fines of more than $49, may prevent you from receiving your exam results, re-enrolment and graduation for UTS students.

-- to have borrowing privileges reinstated, total fines must be reduced to under $30.
+- to have borrowing privileges reinstated, total fines must be reduced to $29 or under.
 (Unreturned items which have been Billed for Replacement must be paid in full).